 If you are a resident of Newfoundland and Labrador and require financial assistance to attend a post-secondary education program, you may be eligible to receive financial assistance while studying part-time.

-By completing the application below and submitting it to the Student Financial Services Division, you will be assessed for provincial and federal financial assistance for part-time students.
+By completing the part-time application and submitting the required form(s) and documentation, you will be assessed for federal and provincial financial assistance.

-Note: Proof of income is required by providing your Notice of Tax Assessment or Reassessment (see Section B of the application for details).
-Forms for the full-time application are NOT required for part-time applicants.
+Note: Forms for the full-time application are NOT required for part-time applicants.

 To be eligible for federal financial assistance for part-time studies, you must:

 To remain eligible for part-time assistance, you must successfully complete all courses for which funding was issued.

 Federal loans and grants as well as provincial grants are available to students in part-time studies taking between 20% and 59% of a full course load.

 Note: If you are a student with a permanent disability and you are enrolled in 40% to 59% of a full course load, you can choose to be considered a full or part-time student.
 Refer to Students with Permanent Disabilities for more information.

 Applications will be assessed based on the following costs (if applicable):

 Note: Applicants taking studies through correspondence or distance learning may not be assessed childcare and transportation costs, except for those periods where in-class attendance is mandatory (e.g. examinations, etc.).